danielford/AllenInstituteSandbox/README.md

 Until we optimize further, I can't say which approach is really better.
 The groupby approach I felt was more similar to many other operations you'll presumably do on Xarray matrices.
 Groupby operations may be somewhat of an exception, but mostly these native operations will be much faster than trying to do the parallelism/chunking explicitly.

 Although maybe it won't turn out to be optimal here, I wanted to explore Dask.Delayed because that's how we'll presumably parallelize things like the K-nearest-neighbors algorithm, where we have a 3rd party library that doesn't run on Dask.

+### Notes on Dask

+Right now, any of the scripts above that use Dask are set up to use the local distributed cluster.
+This means Dask automatically figures out how much CPU/memory you have on your local machine and it spawns enough workers to utilize it, but all the processes are still running on a single machine.

+For now, I've been trying to focus on learning how to use Dask as a user/developer and not worrying too much about setting up complex infrastructure or optimizing too deeply.
+In the future, once I've deployed a remote Dask cluster, I can point to that in `dask_cluster.py` and scripts will automatically begin using that.
+It won't change how you interact with Dask objects or how you monitor the performance, in theory it will just give us access to more compute power.

+Even though we're running locally, we can still use all the Dask tools for debugging and optimizing.
+For example, all the scripts will print out a link to a web dashboard where you'll see a bunch of diagnostics about the running cluster.
+See [Dashboard Diagnostics - Dask](https://docs.dask.org/en/stable/dashboard.html).
+You may need to set up [port forwarding](https://docs.dask.org/en/stable/diagnostics-distributed.html#port-forwarding) if you're running Dask on a remote machine over SSH, like I do.